The most expensive mistake in analytics costs zero to fix.

 Most organizations sit on mountains of data – and still make their biggest calls on gut feeling.
 Not because the data is bad.
 But because it doesn't connect to anything meaningful.
 And no – AI doesn't fix this.
 More data processed, more patterns surfaced, more reports generated.
 But garbage questions in, garbage insights out.
 Faster, sure.
 But faster garbage is still garbage.
 AI slop isn't just a content issue – it's an analytics issue too.

-What are your struggles right now towards using data in order to make a real impact?
-Hit reply – I'd genuinely love to hear it.
-Let's discuss.
+What are your struggles right now towards using data to make real impact?

 Looking forward to reading from you.